vexide/website/src/content/blog/summer-update-24.md

 # Future Plans

 As we look forward to next competition season, there are several improvements and projects we plan to focus our work on.
-Consider this to be a showcase of whatever happens to be work-in-progress right now.
+Here's a rundown of what's work-in-progress right now.

 ## Runtime Stuff